How to Cook a Thanksgiving Turkey

 McCormick

-As a crisp creeps into the morning air and the leaves just start changing hue, we're ready to say goodbye to grilled corn on the cob and turn our attention to fall favorites like apples, pumpkin spice and, of course, Thanksgiving turkey.
-And even if you're not quite feeling ready for turkey time just yet, starting to plan a few weeks ahead can make pulling off an unforgettable holiday feast easier, especially if it's your first time hosting.
-Read on to learn how to cook a Thanksgiving turkey—and what to do with those yummy Thanksgiving leftovers, too!
+As a crisp creeps into the morning air and the leaves just start changing hue, we're ready to say goodbye to grilled corn on the cob and turn our attention to fall favorites like Thanksgiving turkey.
+And, whether you're cooking your first turkey or just want to create a new Thanksgiving tradition, we have all the turkey info you need right here.

 The first step to throwing a Thanksgiving feast is planning ahead, and you should reserve your bird with a butcher at least a few weeks in advance.